pekova13/mlim7/readme.md

 Please note that preparing data can take a very long time due to the size of the data.
 It is therefore suggested to set `LIMIT_SHOPPERS_DATA_PREP` and `LIMIT_SHOPPERS_TRAINING` to the same value.

+Default paths for source files are `data/baskets.parquet` and `data/coupons.parquet`, they can be changed in the `config.py` if needed.

 ## Step 2.
 Train the CNN model
 ````
 python steps/2_train_model.py
 ````
-In this step, the CNN model is built and trained as presented in the paper.
+In this step, the CNN model is built and trained as discussed in the paper.

 ### Model architecture: